Our VDF Ajax JSON interface

 Motivation for Using JSON as the Communication Protocol

-The motivation for the sample and this accompanying article (or set of articles really) stems from a presentation that I (Mike) gave at the Data Access Synergy 2011 conference in Orlando, Florida.
+The motivation for the VDF Ajax JSON Interface example and this accompanying article (or set of articles really) stems from a presentation that I (Mike) gave at the Data Access Synergy 2011 conference in Orlando, Florida.
 The subject of that presentation was JSON, but with 40 minutes available, and JSON being such an elegantly simple format, I felt that there was scope for demonstrating it in action, rather than just explaining it.
 To show that JSON was capable of being used to represent even very complex data I picked on one of the most complex web service interchanges I had close to hand: the Request method of the VDF Ajax library.

 It wasn’t entirely easy to get working, but I managed to get it all together in time for my presentation and everything worked on the day – which I am sure anybody who has delivered technical presentations will know is not always the case.
 However when I looked out at the audience at the end of the lecture, I was met with a hall-full of uncomprehending, glazed-eyed faces.
 Oh dear!
 Mike’s gone over the top again!